carygarvin/Migrate_PrintQs.vbs/README.md

 * Variable **PrintServersOU** contains the OU where the Print Servers involved in the migration are located.
 Specifying this allows for faster LDAP searches.
 * Variable **PrintMigGroupsOU** contains the OU where the different printer migrations Groups are residing.
 Specifying this allows for faster LDAP searches.
           Printer Migrations Groups for each BU/Department/OU are expected to match the pattern "_[SubOUNameInDeptsOUVar]-PrinterMigration_".
-          So for instance for HR, the script expects an 'HR' OU inside **DeptsOU** above and the AD Group containing HR users which can migrate to be named "_HR-PrinterMigration_" and reside in AD inside the OU specified through this **PrintMigGroupsOU** variable.
+          So for instance for HR, the script expects an 'HR' sub-OU inside **DeptsOU** above and the AD Group containing HR users which can migrate to be named "_HR-PrinterMigration_" and reside in AD inside the OU specified through this **PrintMigGroupsOU** variable.
 * Variable **PrintQMappingsRepo** contains the UNC location of where the mapping file(s) reside.
 (Ensure NTFS Security and Share permissions are set for 'Everyone' to READ).
           Printer Mappings files to be posted here are expected to match string pattern "_<SubOUNameIn{DeptsOU}Var>-PrintQMig.csv_".
           So for instance again for HR, the script expects an 'HR' OU inside **DeptsOU** above and the file containing the mappings for HR must be called "_HR-PrintQMig.csv_" and obviously must be present on the Network Share specified in this **PrintQMappingsRepo**.